JordanWu1997/Vim_Tmux_Config/README.md

 <summary>Click to expand!</summary>

 #### 1. Plugin Loading Time (Vim)
-- Enable too much plugins may slow down your vim.
+- Enabling too many plugins may slow down your vim.
 You can check your loading time with following command
 - For managing plugins enable/disable, see next section (Plugin usage configuration)

 ```bash
 #For vim/gvim
 vim --startuptime /tmp/startup.log FILE_TO_TEST +q && vim /tmp/startup.log